TheNeverChosen/remote-lab-back/README.md

 All requests, on all routes and methods, work with [JSON](https://www.json.org/json-en.html) data and return semantic [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

 The API features can be accessed by specific Routes and HTTP methods.
 Depending on the feature, it's possible (or required) to send data by the `query string` for filtering, or by the `body`.
-This information will be in the description of each API feature [below]((#rest-api-features)).
+This information will be in the description of each API feature [below](#rest-api-features).

 If the feature description does not mention the optional or mandatory submission of certain data (e.g. query string, body), then that specific feature does not support it and will ignore it if submitted.